graeme-a-stewart/cpp-concurrency/doc/02-MutexAndAtomics.md

 }
 ```

+There are a few different types of locks suppored in C++, each targeting a
+different use case, e.g. `std::shared_mutex` allows implemenation of multiple
+readers, but only one writer; `std::recursive_mutex` allows the same thread to
+lock a mutex multiple times, used for recursive coes.
+See the library
+documentation for all the options.

 ## Atomics

 Mutexes are the most general way of protecting data, but C++11 has another means, which can be used for simple data types.
 This is the concept of an `atomic` variable.
 Changes to such a variable are guaranteed to happen in an atomic way - nothing in the program can see an intermediate or partial updated version of the variable.